In these free online lectures, you'll hear from distinguished members of the faculties at the University of Victoria.

 Dr. Whiticar's current research, GHGMap, focuses on remote sensing of climate-relevant gases (e.g., methane and carbon dioxide) on land and waters using optical micro-sensors on Autonomous Underwater and Unmanned Aerial Vehicles.

-Five Years Later – continuing to place ourselves in the Truth and Reconciliation Commission’s 94 Calls to Action
+Five Years Later – Continuing to place ourselves in the Truth and Reconciliation Commission’s 94 Calls to Action

 Dr. Rebecca Johnson